-Access to specimens was slow and collection importance under-appreciated and specimens underutilized.
-Different catalogue methodologies in each collection have led to there being no easy method to locate a specimen in the collections.
+Access to specimens in the past was slow, collection importance under-appreciated, and specimens under-utilized.
+Different catalogue methodologies in each collection led to difficulties in specimen access and data management.

 All literature and catalogues are now housed at NPL on the Pickle Research Campus (PRC).
 Specimen catalog / specimen label / specimen location information is computer accessible.

 All catalogs are also scanned and may be viewed for genuine research needs.
 Loan request forms are available, and may be submitted, via the Web.

 Many of the specimens derive from sites no longer accessible, and are thus irreplaceable.
 For example, many of the early collections in Texas came from sites now covered by lakes or destroyed by urban development.
 Our collections of modern molluscs were made prior to industrial pollution and thus provide an unparalleled record against which to compare modern assemblages.
 Revisiting early type localities has helped to pinpoint those from which no additional specimens may be acquired and thus provide us with some mechanism for providing immediate conservation to specimen falling into that category.

 Some specimens in the main collection are deteriorating because they are located in a non-climate controlled and dusty structure.
 Many of the specimens contain iron sulfide (pyrite) which reacts and ‘decays’ rapidly in the presence of oxygen and water.
 Some carbonates also will disintegrate due to changes of humidity and when subjected to contact with chemicals released by certain wooden drawers.